coliper/ibean/README.md

   no implementation code needs to be written.
 Also implementation for Object methods
   `toString`, `hashCode` and `equals` are automatically provided by *IBean*.
 Nevertheless, the way how these methods work can  be customized.
+* You do not have to flag your beans with *IBean* specific annotations.
+You also do you have to list or configure your beans types anywhere.
+Just create a new bean interface and go!
 * *IBean* provides a special way of [aspect oriented programming][_AspectOrientedProgramming].
   It allows to add behavior to beans just by interface extension.
 See [Extension Interfaces](#extension-interfaces) for more details.